Justin Turner Player Props: Red Sox vs. Rays

-On Monday, Justin Turner (on the back of going 0-for-3 with an RBI) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+The Boston Red Sox and Justin Turner, who went 0-for-4 last time in action, take on Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Tigers.
+In his previous game he had a hitless performance (0-for-4) against the Rays.

 Justin Turner Game Info & Props vs. the Rays